HectorBudielE/Secure-and-Private-AI-course-notes/60daysofudacity.md

 1. Completed Lesson 2.1, 2.2 and 2.3 of the AWS DeepRacer course (part of the AWS DeepRacer Challenge).
 2. Continued with the course on Deep Reinforcement Learning by Thomas Simonini: "A Free course in Deep Reinforcement Learning from beginner to expert." (https://simoninithomas.github.io/Deep_reinforcement_learning_Course/).
 Instead of using TensorFlow, I'll adapt it to Pytorch.
 ---
+9/8/19
+Day 40: #60daysofudacity
+1. Completed Lesson 2.4, 2.5 and 2.6 of the AWS DeepRacer course (part of the AWS DeepRacer Challenge).
+2. Started with Step 2 in the course on Deep Reinforcement Learning by Thomas Simonini: "A Free course in Deep Reinforcement Learning from beginner to expert." (https://simoninithomas.github.io/Deep_reinforcement_learning_Course/).
+---